-You do not have to be a church-goer to be married here (although it is a help if at least one of you has been baptised) and you do not have to be an Anglican, but we assume you want to be married in Church because you wish to make your promises in the presence of God and in the house of God.
+You do not have to be a church-goer to be married here and you do not have to be an Anglican, but we assume you want to be married in Church because you wish to make your promises in the presence of God and in the house of God.

 Is it a problem if we are divorced or living together?

-The Anglican Church allows the remarriage of divorced persons providing there is an understanding of why the first marriage failed, a willingness to learn from that experience and that any outstanding issues from the end of that marriage have been resolved.
+The Anglican Church allows the remarriage of divorced persons providing there is an understanding of why the first marriage failed, a willingness to learn from that experience and that any outstanding issues from the end of that marriage are acknowledged by both parties.

 Tell me more about your marriage preparation sessions

-Saint Peter’s provides more than simply a ceremony.
-We have a pastoral responsibility to support you in every way we can as you make the biggest commitment and investment of your life.
+A marriage is more than simply a ceremony.
+At Saint Peter’s we have a pastoral responsibility to support you in every way we can as you make the biggest commitment and investment of your life.